Voorhees High School: Athletics

 The boys' cross country team won the Group II state championship in 1981-1983, 2015 and 2016.
 The team won the 2015 Group II state championship, the team's first state title since 1983.

 The 1984 softball team won the Group III state championship in 1984, defeating Ramsey High School by a score of 3-0 on a three-run home run in the fourth inning of the tournament final at Mercer County Park.
 NJ.com / The Star-Ledger ranked Voorhees as their number-one softball team in the state in 1984.
 The team won the 1998 Central Jersey Group II state sectional championship, defeating Raritan High School by a score of 1–0 in the first round and Manasquan High School by 4–1 in the semifinals, before defeating Carteret High School by a score of 8–2 in the tournament final.
 They lost 1–0 to a nationally ranked Audubon High School team in extra innings on a controversial call at the plate to end their playoff run in the Group II championship.

-The softball team won the Group III state championship in 1984 against Ramsey High School.

 The field hockey team won the Central Jersey Group II state sectional championship in 1993 and 1996, won the North II Group II title in 1999, 2000, 2002 and 2016, and won the North II Group II title in 2006.
 The field hockey team won the 2002 North II, Group II sectional championship, edging Madison High School 3–2 in the final game.
 The 2006 team won the North II, Group III tournament with a 1–0 win over Ocean Township High School.